 Eventually, as time went by, I found more and more ways to use my label maker.

-And the next project I used my label maker with is organizing my previously chic-looking drawers that somehow turned into junk drawers because I never had the time to re-organize everything in it.
+And the next project I used my label maker with is organizing my previously chic-looking drawers that somehow turned into junk drawers because I never had the time to re-organize everything in them.

 But thanks to my label maker, I had the guts to go in deep and turn it into a satisfyingly organized drawer where I keep all my supplies and essentials looking neat and dashing every time I open it.